NethServer/ns8-docs/software_center.rst

 - ``URL``: The public URL of the repository.
 It must be a valid `NS8 repository <https://nethserver.github.io/ns8-core/modules/metadata/>`_.
 - ``Status``: Check this option to enable the repository.

+Note that if the same application is listed in multiple repositories, the one from the repository with the higher priority will be considered.
+Repository priority is determined by the alphabetical order of the repository names, with those later in the alphabet (e.g., "Z") having higher priority than those earlier (e.g., "A").

 You can refresh the metadata by clicking on the :guilabel:`Reload repositories` button.